hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 ## R on O2:

-Once we have our library created, we can load the R module of the appropriate version for our library and start R. You can do all of the things we did on our laptops on the cluster instead.
-As you can see, various versions of R are available on O2, but there is no RStudio-like GUI.
+Once we have our library created, we can load the R module appropriate for the version of our R library and start R.

 ```bash
 $ module spider R
 ```

+There are various versions of R available on O2.

 ```bash
 $ module load R/3.5.1